dannysu/hakyll-blog/posts/2012-10-27-paas-choices.markdown

 ## AppFog

-Heroku charging for custom domain drove me to checkout AppFog that I signed up a while ago and never used.
+Heroku charging for custom domain drove me to check out AppFog that I signed up a while ago and never used.
 After playing with it I really like it!
 I moved my [EOL pinterest interface][10] to AppFog now.

 Pros: